rackerlabs/docs-intro-to-rackspace-cloud/our_products_and_services.rst

 Rackspace Cloud Services
 ========================

-The Rackspace Cloud is a set of web services that deliver various infrastructure resources and services on-demand.
+The Rackspace Cloud is a set of web services that provide various infrastructure resources and services on-demand.
 This allows users to rapidly and programatically deploy, manage, and scale applications globally.
 All Rackspace Cloud services are designed to be reliable, easy to use, and high-performing.